Hugius/FabiEngine3D/doc/MISCELLANEOUS.md

 ## 7. Miscellaneous

-- Billboards are not affected by shadows or lighting.
 - Image entities and text entities are rendered in the order you placed them (last placed entity on top).
 - Centering the cursor might take 1 frame (or more) in time, because it might not be centered instantly by Microsoft Windows.
 - The engine updates all logic at a fixed speed (144 ticks per second), even if the rendering FPS is higher/lower.